Stockport County

 After a spell in the Football Combination, County joined the Lancashire League, finishing as champions in 1900 after which they were elected to Division Two along with Blackpool.
 One of the clubs they replaced was Luton, who did not seek re-election.

 County's early career in the Football League was a disaster.
-After seeking re-election four times in succession, they lost their place to Doncaster Rovers in 1904 and joined the Midland League.
-The following season, they applied to rejoin the Football League but were unsuccessful.
+After seeking re-election four times in succession, they lost their place to Doncaster Rovers in 1904 and joined the Midland League and the Lancashire Combination in the belief that competing in two leagues would increase their chances of returning to the Football league.
+They won the Lancashire Combination and applied to rejoin the Football League but were initially unsuccessful.
 It was then decided to expand the League, creating four vacancies in the Second Division.
 On a second ballot, Stockport were successful while Doncaster lost their place.

 A crest was worn in the 1924-25 season but HFK has not been able to establish the details.